17 Ways That Long Distance Drivers Can Avoid Back Pain From Driving

 But driving non-stop for hours at a time is one of the worst things you can do for your back.

-The highway code recommend taking a 15-minute break for every 2 hours of driving, and I'd recommend that too.
+As the highway code recommends taking a 15-minute break for every 2 hours of driving and I'd recommend that too.

-When you do stop for your 15 minutes use them wisely!
+When you do manage to stop for your 15 minute break use those minutes wisely.

-This will release muscle tension and set you up for your next stint on the road.
+This will get the blood pumping around your body again, release tension that has built up in your muscles, and set you up for your next stint on the road.

-Following on from the previous point, your muscles will be more sensitive after a prolonged period of time spent sitting or driving.
+Following on from the previous point, your muscles will be more sensitive after a long period of time spent sitting behind the wheel.

-So be careful not to overdo things and strain yourself when loading or unloading your vehicle.
+So you need to be careful not to overdo things and strain yourself when loading or unloading your vehicle.

 Also be careful how you get out of your vehicle.

-No awkward twists, sharp movements and definitely no jumping down from your rig!
+So no awkward twists, no sharp movements, and definitely no jumping down from your rig!

 I mentioned in the intro how driving can be a stressful experience.

-So it's really important to try and stay relaxed.
+So it's really important to try and stay relaxed instead.

-Even if you have a boss screaming at you, get stuck in a traffic jam, or are running out of time to get where you need to go, try and find a happy place.
+Even if you have a boss screaming at you, are stuck in a traffic jam, or are running out of time to get where you need to go, try and find your happy place.

 Distraction is a great pain management tactic.

-This is because our brains are restricted by a limited capacity to take in what is going on around us.
+This is because our brains are restricted by a limited capacity to take in what is going on in the world around us.

-We are bombarded by sounds, sights, smells and other stimuli every second of our lives and it is far too much for us to be able to take in and process.
+As we are bombarded by sights, sounds, smells and other stimuli every second of our lives and it's far too much to be able to take in and process.